 Consider anything that OT has been issued with to improve productivity and reduce downtime.
 Are they secure?
 Are those operating the systems as aware as their IT counterparts about the IT risks that may affect OT systems?

-Today’s OT solutions rely heavily on IT infrastructure, increasing the overlap of skills needed for managing the two and further showing just how important it is that IT is involved, or the skills gap is closed within OT.
+Today’s OT cybersecurity solutions rely heavily on IT infrastructure, increasing the overlap of skills needed for managing the two and further showing just how important it is that IT is involved, or the skills gap is closed within OT.

 Aligning IT and OT

-It can’t happen overnight and for it to be a success, there has to be transparency and collaboration.
+It can’t happen overnight and for it to be a success, there must be transparency and collaboration.
 For everything you need to know about IT and OT convergence, download our free handbook today.
 It’s filled with some of the challenges you might encounter and some best practices to follow.